dosipod/SrWiki/Reactive-Animations.md

 Effects beginning with '*' are volume only and run on both ESP32 and ESP8266.
-They also have a 'Squelch', or background noise setting near the bottom of the LED settings page.

 Effects beginning with '**' use FFT (Fast Fourier Transforms) for frequency detection and only run on the ESP32.

 Some of the 2D routines require 256 LED's in a 16x16 matrix.